ONSdigital/eq-questionnaire-validator/README.md

 make format
 ```

-Run the following to lint all schemas, test schemas and Ajv files in the repo:
+Run the following to lint all files in the repository:

 ``` shell
 make lint